Lee Valley Regional Park Authority: History

 The idea for a regional park was first suggested by Sir Patrick Abercrombie in his Greater London Plan of 1944.
 However, the plan remained dormant till 1961, when Lou Sherman, Mayor of Hackney took up the challenge to regenerate the Lea Valley.
 He persuaded 17 other local authorities to support him.
-In 1963 the Civic Trust was invited to make an appraisal of the Valley's resources, their report was positive.
+In 1963 the Civic Trust was invited to make an appraisal of the valley's resources, their report was positive.
 A bill was put to Parliament to establish the Lee Valley Regional Park Authority.
-Following Royal Assent to the Lee Valley Regional Park Bill in December 1966, the Authority was formally constituted on 1 January 1967.
+Following royal assent to the Lee Valley Regional Park Act 1966 (c. xli) in December 1966, the authority was formally constituted on 1 January 1967.

 Governance

 Lee Valley Regional Park Authority has an appointed board of 28 members.
-20 of those are from riparian authorities (those whose borders are crossed by the park's boundaries) and a further eight are appointed through Local Councils to represent the remaining 27 London Boroughs.
+20 of those are from riparian authorities (those whose borders are crossed by the park's boundaries) and a further eight are appointed through local councils to represent the remaining 27 London Boroughs.

 Members are elected for a term of appointment of four years and continue in office for that period unless they resign or cease to be a councillor.

-The Authority is overseen by an executive committee who assist the decision-making processes of the board.
+The authority is overseen by an executive committee who assist the decision-making processes of the board.
 The six-person executive committee represents the diverse political and geographic backgrounds of the board, with half the members from London's 33 boroughs and half from Essex and Hertfordshire.